 To apply for a federal grant, you’ll need to fill out the Free Application for Federal Student Aid – or FAFSA.
 The process is free and simple, and all college students are encouraged to complete one to determine their eligibility for financial aid.
 After all, this is free money you can potentially receive for college expenses, and every little bit helps.

 The U.S. Department of Education has provided helpful instructions for students who are new to filling out the FAFSA, including details on the information needed for the application.
 You’ll also want to speak with the financial aid department of the school where you’re attending to learn about potential private and local grants.

 With federal grants, you’ll need to have your personal financial information ready for the application process.

 How to apply for student loans

 When applying for student loans, you can choose between federal vs private loans.
 To apply for a federal student loan, you’ll be required to fill out the FAFSA.

 Students are generally eligible to borrow up to a capped amount of federal aid each semester.
 While many students benefit from federal student loans, some students may find the amount of aid they are offered doesn’t always cover what they need.
 To bridge the gap, taking out a private student loan could be an option to cover costs.

-If you’re applying for a private student loan like the ones we offer at College Ave, you’ll need a few things to get
+If you’re applying for a private student loan like the ones we offer at College Ave, you’ll need a few things to get started:

 - Social Security number